Hibernate vs JDBC: Which to Choose?

 My Final Thoughts

-While researching this article, it became apparent just how much support there was among developers for Hibernate.
+While researching this article, it became apparent how strong developer support for Hibernate was.
 The fact that Hibernate is open-source and developed by passionate developers might explain part of this preference.

-However, after reading this article, it should be clear that Hibernate has a number of clear advantages too.
+However, after reading this article, it should be clear that Hibernate has several advantages as well.
 Anyone developing more complex applications that require more than straightforward database interactions would be well advised to use Hibernate.

-JDBC is still a great tool though, particularly if developers are working with smaller, more straightforward applications.
+JDBC is still a great tool, particularly for developers working on smaller, more straightforward applications.
 In the end, which one you choose is really a matter of preference and whether your developers have a good background in Hibernate.

 If you require skilled Java programming language developers for your next software application project, DevTeam.Space can help you via its field-expert software developers community.
 Write to us your initial project specifications, and one of our account managers will get back to you for more details.